 inMotion allows for the proof uploader to submit sequential versions of the same document, so that after implementing feedback in their design, these versions will be associated together, and comparable in the review environment.

-If the proof is versioned, you can also access previous versions by selecting the versioning icon located to the right of the proof name.
-The proof’s version history will open to the left.
+If the review is versioned, you can also access previous versions by selecting the versioning icon located to the right of the review name.
+The review’s version history will open to the left.
 Select the version you’d like to reference to either compare side-by-side or open in a new tab of your browser.

 The current version indicator is shown to the right of the View Versions icon so that you can quickly view which version is active in your browser window.